-Like other German shepherds, some white German shepherds can develop problems with hip dysplasia and shoulder dysplasia.
+Like other German Shepherds, some white German Shepherds can develop problems with hip dysplasia and shoulder dysplasia.
 In addition, the genes that contribute to the white coloring are sometimes associated with deafness.
 A good breeder will be able to certify that your dog has been checked for these problems.

 Living With the White Shepherd

 The many admirable qualities of the white shepherd make it an excellent companion dog, and many families are choosing this breed to join their families.
-However, it is not a good breed for people who are inexperienced with dogs or are not willing to provide for its particular needs.
+However, it is not a good breed for people who are inexperienced with dogs or are not willing to provide for their particular needs.

 When puppies, white shepherds are boisterous and can be destructive when not properly exercised.
 They have an extended puppyhood that lasts about three years.
 During this time, they may be quite physically active and may not know their own strength.